High Fiber Super Crackers

 3. Healthy Fats for Energy and Satiety

-Tahini and seeds provide omega-3 and omega-6 fatty acids that keep you full, support skin health, and reduce inflammation.
+Tahini and seeds provide essential fatty acids that support skin health, reduce inflammation, and help keep you full between meals.

 4. Blood Sugar Stability

-High in protein, fat, and fiber — these crackers help slow glucose release and prevent mid-day crashes.
+With a balance of protein, fat, and fibre, these crackers help slow glucose release and prevent energy crashes.

 5. Mineral Replenishment